zl4bv/CakePHP-simpleSAMLphp-Plugin/README.md

     public $components = array('Saml.Saml');

-You can now call the following to require a user to be logged in to view the current page:
+You can then call the following to require a user to be logged in to view the current page:

     $this->Saml->requireAuth();

+Refer to the [simpleSAMLphp SP API reference](http://simplesamlphp.org/docs/stable/simplesamlphp-sp-api) for more methods.

 Troubleshooting
 ---------------